Marlins vs. Royals Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins' Jesus Luzardo (4-4) will make his 13th start of the season.
+- Edward Cabrera (4-4) will take the mound for the Marlins, his 13th start of the season.

-- Luzardo has pitched five or more innings in seven straight games and will look to extend that streak.
+- Cabrera has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent